State / Territory Benefits - Florida

 Handicapped Toll Permit: Any handicapped person who has a valid driver's license, who operates a vehicle specially equipped for use by the handicapped, and who is certified by a licensed physician or by the VA Adjudication Officer as being physically disabled and having permanent impairments which impair the person's ability to deposit coins in toll baskets shall be allowed to pass free through all tollgates.
 A vehicle window sticker will be issued.
 (FS 338-155)

-Eligibility: Veteran must provide proof from the U.S. Government that you have been awarded the Medal of Honor and submit to the Division of Motor Vehicles for processing.
+Eligibility: Veteran must provide proof from the U.S. Government that you have received the appropriate award and submit to the Division of Motor Vehicles along with form HSMV 83034 to your local tax collector for processing.

 Eligibility: Veteran or member of the Armed Forces, who is an Ex Prisoner of War, may be issued this special license plate.
 Veteran must complete form HSMV 83034, provide required proof and submit to your local tax collector for processing.